Sometimes the burden of life, and of our own heavy emotions makes us want to push people away.

 What has this got to do with pushing people away?

-It’s because she’s creating distance for her own illusion of safety.
+It’s because she’s creating distance between herself and her children for her own illusion of safety.

 Safety from feeling like a bad mom.
 Safety from feeling incapable.